Bingonemo123/BitEd/Vision.md

 If `Question` doesn't satisfy one of these criteria, verifier should report problem.
 If `Question` doesn't satisfy 3 criteria, verifier should indicate to original `Question`.If `Question` doesn't satisfy 4 criteria, verifier should indicate new corrected tagging.
 By correcting tagging, verifier creates new `Question`, where author of original `Question` is referenced as coauthor.
 Correcting tagging can increase the chance of `Question` being accepted.
 Verification of new `Question` with corrected tagging and original `Question` is done independently.
 So that `Question` with updated tagging may be rejected, while original `Question` is accepted and author of original `Question` not losing any of stakes.

 Editing of `Question` by verifier is done in same way, as correcting tagging.
 By editing `Question` verifier creates new `Question`, where original author is also referenced.
-For the reason that editors are creating new `Question` , they also should back edited `Question` with `Tokens`.
+For the reason that editors are creating new `Questions` , they also should back edited `Questions` with `Tokens`.

 After `Question` is accepted and process of answering `Questions` is started, `Question` is still in verification stage.
 Post-acceptance verification of `Question` is done in same way as pre-acceptance verification of `Question`, but students can report problem with `Question` during answering.
 Post-acceptance verification is permanent process and is done until `Question` exists on Blockchain.